cometbft/cometbft/docs/rfc/tendermint-core/rfc-026-p2p-bad-peers-checktx.md

 ### 1. What does banning a peer mean

 Tendermint recognizes that peers can accept transactions into their mempool as valid but then when the state changes, they can become invalid.
-There are also transactions that are received that could never have been valid (for examle due to misconfiguration on one node).
+There are also transactions that are received that could never have been valid (for example due to misconfiguration on one node).
 We thus differentiate two scenarios - a) where `CheckTx` fails due to reasons already known and b) where `CheckTx` deems a transaction could never have been valid.